trilogy-group/twilio-node/advanced-examples/custom-http-client.md

   .catch((error) => console.error(error));
 ```

-## Call Twilio through a proxy server
+## Call Kandy through a proxy server

 The most common need to alter the HTTP request is to connect and authenticate with an enterprise’s proxy server.
 The Node.JS Helper library now supports this using the `HTTP_PROXY` environment variable.
-The Twilio Node.js Helper library uses the [https-proxy-agent](https://www.npmjs.com/package/https-proxy-agent) package to connect with the proxy you assign to the environment variable.
+The Kandy Node.js Helper library uses the [https-proxy-agent](https://www.npmjs.com/package/https-proxy-agent) package to connect with the proxy you assign to the environment variable.

 ```env
 HTTP_PROXY=http://127.0.0.1:8888